1977 Egyptian bread riots: Food riots

 Partly because of the above-mentioned economical reasons, the riots erupted in Egypt's big cities.
 The last straw that broke the camel's back were the rising prices of baladi bread.
 Baladi bread is Egypt's most consumed bread and it holds a 'considerable political weight' in the country, as it acts as the primary component of the Egyptian's people diet.
 It is cheap bread and has been subsidized by the Egyptian government since 1941.
 This caused the bread to be a social contract between the government and the people.
 On the night of 17 January, official prices were increased by administrative decision without consultation of the Assembly.
 When Egyptians realized the increase in price of commodities on the morning of the 18 January, protests erupted.

 The first riots began at Alexandrian Arsenal, a maritime factory where around 5000 pro-Nasser workers protested against Sadat's political decisions.
 Protests rapidly spread to the other big cities, like Cairo, Luxor and Aswan.
 In Cairo, protests started with workers from the city's industrial southern suburb of Helwan.
 Students and other social groups soon joined, while the middle class limited themselves to commenting the economic policies.

-The state's timing when raising the prices was not good.
+The state's timing when raising the prices was not considered good.
 Students constituted a large part of protesters, as schools were in session and they were easily mobilized.
 Because the gas prices had also risen, the price difference was very feelable for the people, who needed gas to warm their houses.

 The protests were intense.
 Police stations were the main target.
 Symbols of the state and signs of foreign presence were also attacked.
 Rioters attacked all those elements that recalled to the prosperity of the middle class and the corruption of the regime, shouting slogans like, "Ya batal el-'obur, fen el-fotür?" ("Hero of the Crossing, where is our breakfast?") and "Ya haramiyat al-Infitah, sha'b Masr mish mirtah" ("Thieves of the Infitah, the people of Egypt are famished").
 There were also shouts of "Nasser, Nasser," in reference to Sadat's predecessor, Gamal Abdel Nasser.
-Sadat's pro-IMF measures and his support for global capitalism namely clashed with Nasser's opposition to the UK and the USA, caused by their support for Israel.
+Sadat's pro-IMF measures and his support for global capitalism namely clashed with Nasser's opposition to the UK and the US, caused by their support for Israel.

 It is said that the military did not want to go on the streets initially to protest against the government's sudden decision, and that the police had to try to re-establish order with its means.
 The claim that rioters wanted to overthrow the regime is hard to believe since, even though they presented traits of organization, they still were not symptoms of a larger plot against Sadat.